|Posted by Natacha Tormey on September 24, 2016 at 10:45 AM||comments (4)|

 Nothing was published and sent out to cult members without Zerby’s involvement and approval, which is why it was incredulous that she went on to claim that she had played no part in the child sex letters that Berg sent out...or the ‘Story of Davidito’ book, in which she featured heavily.

 In fact, Zerby would just like us all to forget about everything that happened prior to her official takeover in 1994.

 For as long as I live, I will continuously remind the world of your involvement in the crimes that YOU, The Family International’s leaders and some of its members committed in the past.
 The past does not disappear, nor can it be erased, no matter how many phony, insincere apologies you make - in which you take every opportunity to insist that you are blameless.

 You are to blame.
 You were actively involved in the writing, editing and publishing of all the letters that were sent out throughout the 70s and 80s, in which child sex was promoted and encouraged - letters which gave the green light to every pervert in the cult to abuse children in their care.
-Thousands of children were sexually abused consistently over a long period and you and your management team were not only fully aware of this, but condoned such practices.
+Thousands of children were sexually, physically and emotionally abused consistently, over a long period, and you and your management team were not only fully aware of this, but condoned such practices.
 To deny it is an insult to every one of your victims, as is your lame attempt to hide behind your deceased paedophile husband, David Berg.
 You were present when he abused minors and the words and images in The Davidito Book provide ample evidence that you too were directly involved in the sexual abuse of your son and his childhood friend, Davida.